pivotal/docs-tap/namespace-provisioner/customize-installation.md

   **<a id ='git-import-user'></a>Import user defined secrets in YAML format as ytt data.values**

-  - import_data_values_secrets is an array of additional secrets in YAML format to import in the provisioner as data.values under the data.values.imported key.
-SecretImport for the secrets listed in the array are created in tap-namespace-provisioning namespace by the Namespace Provisioner package.
+  `import_data_values_secrets` is an array of additional secrets in YAML format to import in the provisioner as data.values under the `data.values.imported` key.
+SecretImport for the secrets listed in the array are created in the `tap-namespace-provisioning` namespace by the Namespace Provisioner package.
 Either, create SecretExport for the same secrets manually and export it to tap-namespace-provisioning namespace or let the Namespace Provisioner package create it.
 Parameters include:
-      - name: Name of the secret to be imported to use as valuesFrom in kapp.
+      - `name`: Name of the secret to be imported to use as valuesFrom in kapp.
-      - namespace: Namespace where the secret exists.
+      - `namespace`: Namespace where the secret exists.
-      - create_export:  Boolean flag to decide creation of a SecretExport resource in the namespace mentioned above.
-Default value is false.
-If the secret is already exported, ensure that it is exported for tap-namespace-provisioning namespace.
+      - `create_export`:  Boolean flag to decide creation of a SecretExport resource in the namespace.
+The default value is false.
+If the secret is already exported, ensure that it is exported for the `tap-namespace-provisioning` namespace.

   > **Note** stringData key of the secret must have .yaml or .yml suffix at the end.